I am done with this boring life. I need to get out. How nice would it be to control my own life? I sighed dreamily.

 “Ha!
 Look at me!”
 I howled and barked at them.
 “Bye, bye, you will never catch me~” I teased.

-Immediately, the dogs began barking at me, some with jealousy, others at my statement.
-But above all the voices, I heard the old wise husky that stayed at the pet shop longer than anyone, grumble and warn, “Ace, the outside is dangerous.
+Immediately, the dogs inside began barking at me, some out of jealousy, others at my statement.
+But above all the voices, I heard the oldest dog, a wise husky, grumble and warn, “Ace, the outside is dangerous.
 Someone else will definitely catch you.
-Oh, you will regret your decisions young dog.”
+Oh, you will regret your decisions, young dog.”

 “I don’t care!”
-I refuted back and began to run away.
+I refuted and began to run away.

 ~